reasonml-community/bs-socket.io/README.md

 Simple bindings to [socket.io](https://socket.io/).

-I've you're having `bs-platform` installed globally, then do `npm link bs-platform` once.
+If you're having `bs-platform` installed globally, then do `npm link bs-platform` once.

 To build everything run `npm install` then `npm run build` and to run the demo run `npm run run` and go to `localhost:3000` on two tabs.
 You can send messages back and forth!